httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Lists are arrays of items ({{item}}) with one or more members.

-The ABNF for lists is:
+The ABNF for lists in HTTP/1 headers is:

 ~~~ abnf
 sh-list     = list-member *( OWS "," OWS list-member )